kossnocorp/typesaurus.com/src/pages/docs/types/id.md

 # `Id`

-{% callout type="warning" title="You might want to use inferred type instead!" %}
+> #### You might want to use inferred type instead!
-Unless you use the type when defining the database, [consider using inferred id types](/docs/guides/type-safety#schema-types).
+> Unless you use the type when defining the database, [consider using inferred id types](/docs/guides/type-safety#schema-types).
 It's a more idiomatic and less verbose way to define the ids.
-{% /callout %}

 The `Id` type allows to define typed id string: